oceanprotocol/docs/rewards/veOcean-Data-Farming-Tutorial.md

 After the Lock End Date, then you can withdraw your principal OCEAN tokens on the [veOCEAN page](https://df.oceandao.org/veocean) on the left side panel.

+## Delegation

+### What is veOCEAN Delegation?<br />

+Delegation allows you to give your veOCEAN allocation power to another wallet address for a limited period of time.

+### Why to delegate?<br />

+Higher APY by delegation to wallet addresses that manages your allocation in the most efficient way.
+You don’t have to reallocate and pay transaction fees related to that.<br />
+If you are locked with multiple wallets, you can use just one of them to manage your allocations.

+### How delegation works?<br />

+When delegation you will give away for a limited period of time 100% of your veOCEAN allocation power.
+After that you wouldn't be able to manage your allocations anymore, until delegation expires.<br />
+Your delegation expiration date is the veOCEAN lock end date of the moment when the delegation is executed.
+You might want to extend your lock before delegating.<br />
+You can cancel your delegation at any time.

+### How do I get rewards?<br />

+After you are delegated, rewards are going to go to the wallet address that you delegated to.<br />
+The delegation receiver is going to take a cut of the rewards and send the rest of the rewards to you.

+### How to delegate?<br />

+Go to DF Portal and select a wallet address that you want to delegate to.<br />
+Click the Delegate button and sign the transaction.
+After this you can see information about your delegation in the My Delegations component.<br />
+Cancel delegation if you want to get your allocation power back before the delegation expiry date.

+### How to manage received delegations?<br />

+If you received veOCEAN allocation power from other wallet addresses you will receive their rewards and will be in charge of sending rewards to delegators.<br />
+You can’t delegate the veOCEAN that you received from delegates, only veOCEAN that you received from your lock.

 ## Learn More

 If you would like to find out more details about veOCEAN, Data Farming, and rewards calculations, then please visit the About tab to read a great [blog post](https://blog.oceanprotocol.com/ocean-data-farming-series-c7922f1d0e45) on this topic.